melflynn/BlackJack/README.md

 Made on MongoDB, Express, React, and Node.

 # Features
-- User authentication
+- User authentication, users are able to login and signup.
-- Multiplayer game connection
+- Multiplayer, users are able to invite other users to join their game through a randomly generated link.
+They are then able to play blackjack in the same session.

 ## What did we learn?